anon-blue/anon.blue/README.txt

 er.
 Could be in the Traverse City / Alanta Mi / Lincoin Mi / Alpena MI Areas (Al so has a brother in Kentucky)
                                             ALERT!Tre Wayne Gage Jose Pierce.
-Wa nted by the Michigan State Police Post for theft & child molestation, he issssss ibly armed and is a heavy drug user so use caution. $10,0urututuutiiti9ijujfjgjg jgjgjjjjjfjf8titnny9gjtsbbssbgxr 32ajza8133`z`dxu3wn9n 314c56vgcg658frdw539/xs3x 65yf46w25cd  facebook.com/trnbvmnmvmbvmvnbvnbvnbnvbvnbvnbvnbvnbvnvnbvjhjjjfgsgfx gffbvuhuhhjhhhhmnbmbnbnbvjvgvnjgcngxgrsdgtrsgrdsgrchftdhtdhgdsgesgesf5425$#@%$%$
+Wa nted by the Michigan State Police Post for theft & child molestation, he issssdd ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff ffffffffffffeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee
-@%E4etdytdfyt4^7%76gjyhfvjhkjhnol;[';l';l{PL;/.'pupiy78&t5ytdgfcgtdrstestes6t he
-avy methamphetamine user.
-ChhhuuhhujkhujhjjjijijijnjnhgytdxxejiklMi / Lincoin Mi / Alpena MI Areas (Also has a brother in Kentucky)                   aaaaaa
-cdds                bkhkgjhgjuytyutytuytuytuyaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa